Is it a business?

 - Bottled water, snacks and amenities for customers

-- Mobile phone expenses used for business
+- Mobile phone expenses and accessories used for business

 - Mileage while driving around waiting for a customer (Uber/Lyft only report the mileage on their statements while a customer was in the car)